Mitch Maier

-Mitchell William Maier (born June 30, 1982) is an American former professional baseball outfielder, coach, and current front office executive.
-He is the director of baseball operations for the Kansas City Royals of Major League Baseball (MLB).
-He played and coached in MLB for the Royals.
+Mitchell William Maier (born June 30, 1982) is an American former professional baseball outfielder, coach, and front office executive who currently serves as the director of baseball operations for the Kansas City Royals of Major League Baseball (MLB).
+He played in MLB for the Royals in 2006, and from 2008 to 2012.

-Career
+Amateur career

-Maier was born in Petoskey, Michigan and played college baseball at the University of Toledo.
+Maier was born in Petoskey, Michigan, attended Novi High School and played college baseball at the University of Toledo.
 In 2002, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.
 As a junior catcher in 2003, Maier set school records with a batting average of .448, 87 hits and 61 runs batted in and tied school records with 16 doubles and 29 stolen bases.
 Despite this, he lost out on Mid-American Conference Baseball Player of the Year honors to Ball State's Brad Snyder.

-In the 2003 Major League Baseball Draft, he was a first-round selection.
-He was selected 30th overall by the Kansas City Royals.
+Professional career

+Kansas City Royals

+Maier was drafted by the Kansas City Royals with the 30th overall selection of the 2003 Major League Baseball draft.

-Maier began his professional career in 2003 with the AZL Royals as a catcher.
+Maier began his professional career in 2003 with the rookie-level Arizona League Royals as a catcher.
 He played in 51 games, batted .350 and hit two home runs.
 In 2004, Maier was converted over to third base.
 He played for two Single-A teams in 2004, the Burlington Bees and the Wilmington Blue Rocks.
 In 2005, Maier was converted to another position again, this time to the outfield, due to the presence of third base prospect Mark Teahen in the organization.
 He played for the Single-A High Desert Mavericks in 2005 and also played for the Double-A Wichita Wranglers.